mebusy/notes/dev_notes/unityShaderEffectCookbook.md

 ## Photoshop levels effect

  - Getting Ready
-    - create a new Shader and Material , and assign it to an object in a new Unity scene.
+    - create a new Shader and Material , and assign it to an plan in a new Unity scene.
     - prepare a source texture with which to test our level's code
  - how to do it ...
  - 1. Add the following properties